-A summary of Nanuk's proxy voting activities is provided in our annual ESG & Sustainability Report.
-A detailed proxy voting report is available to clients on request.
+A summary of Nanuk's proxy voting activities is provided in our annual ESG & Impact Report and Proxy Voting Report, available on Nanuk's website.
+Full ballot level detail of proxy voting activity is available to clients on request.

 Direct Engagement